 - The trader’s journal.
 The journal should be lined in advance; it must be filled in during the trading process—after opening and closing each position.
 It will not be possible to fill in the journal in an objective manner at the end of the day.

 Also, I will specify that I recommend keeping your trading journal on paper.
 Yes, some people do it in Excel; other people do it in Google Docs or special programs on the computer, such as Evernote and so on.
 In my opinion, the best option is an ordinary piece of paper.

 - A pen or a pencil to fill in the journal.

 - A glass of water.
-In order to feel good, you need to drink water.
+To feel good, you need to drink water.

 - Something that you can play with your hands.
 This item is not mandatory for everyone, but it helps me personally.
 You can use the wrist builder to warm up your wrists, beads, spinner, or spin a pen in your hands.
 The main goal is to use the fine motor skills of your hands, to relieve the psyche and concentrate.
 Try it; if you do not need it you can remove this item from the desk.

 I trade for about 4 hours a day.
 During this time, I turn off and remove my mobile phone and any other unnecessary objects from the table.
 When there is the same set of objects on the table every day, this regulates the psyche in a certain way.